To The Victoria Falls

 However the Charter omitted one detail - there was, purposefully, no defining mention of a northern boundary to the territory which it covered.

-The Royal Charter was eventually signed by the Queen on 29 October 1889.
-Rhodes has returned to Africa in August, and on the same day he signed an agreement to extend the railway north from Kimberley to Vryburg and Mafeking.
+Rhodes had returned to Africa in August, and on the same day as receiving notification of the Charter he signed an agreement to extend the railway north from Kimberley to Vryburg.
 Sir Charles Metcalfe had already done the surveying work, and George Pauling and his men were at work within a week.

 The section was completed and opened in December 1890.
 Metcalfe, recalls: